tillitis/dev-tillitis/hugo/content.castor/tools/_index.md

 make qemu_firmware.elf
 ```

-Or just `firmware.elf` if you're using a Bellatrix release.

 Generate a flash image file `flash.bin` using the
-`application_fpga/tools/partition_table` and copy it to where you are
+`application_fpga/tools/tkeyimage` and copy it to where you are going
-going to run QEMU.
+to run QEMU.

 Run QEMU using the `qemu_firmware.elf` file you built and the
 `flash.bin` file you generated: